Does Crypto have a Carbon Footprint?

-Once described as a ‘a techno-anarchist project’ by the Economist, Bitcoin made the news this month when Tesla, the world’s sixth most valuable company, announced an investment of $1.5 billion.
+Once described as a ‘a techno-anarchist project’ by the Economist, Bitcoin completed its entry to the mainstream last month when Tesla, the world’s sixth most valuable company, announced an investment of $1.5 billion.

 The arrival of this wave of institutional money is being widely interpreted as the beginning of a major portfolio diversification trend into cryptocurrency.